yohangz/ornamentum/README.md

 > Lightweight, feature rich, highly configurable, UI framework agnostic, full responsive Angular data table with minimal dependencies.
 Ornamentum data table is a powerful widget which allows you to visualize via its table representation.
-This is an open source UI framework agnostic library which is working fine in all most all the well-known browsers.
+This is an open source library which works in all most all the well-known browsers.

 Check out the [documentation](https://ornamentum.app/api-docs/) & [demos](https://ornamentum.app/) for more information!